ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 * ***Actions*** are the essential tasks that the benchmark driver can perform e.g. Data generation, Validation or Measure performance.
 List of actions: https://github.com/ldbc/ldbc_spb_bm/wiki/Benchmark-Actions

-Each action consists of a sequence of operational phases that are executed List of operational phases: https://github.com/ldbc/ldbc_spb_bm/wiki/Operational-Phases
+Each action consists of a set of operational phases that are executed sequentially.
+List of operational phases: https://github.com/ldbc/ldbc_spb_bm/wiki/Operational-Phases